 What other tests might I have along with this test?

-Your doctor may also order other tests for infertility.
-If you're a man, your doctor may order a semen analysis, genetic tests, and other blood tests to measure different hormones.
-If you're a woman, your doctor may order other hormone-level blood tests, basal body temperature testing, and a hysteroscopy to examine the inside of your uterus.
+Your healthcare provider may also order other tests for infertility.
+If you're a man, your provider may order a semen analysis, genetic tests, and other blood tests to measure different hormones.
+If you're a woman, your provider may order other hormone-level blood tests and basal body temperature testing.
+He or she may also order a pelvic ultrasound and a hysteroscopy to look at the inside of your uterus.

 What do my test results mean?

 Many things may affect your lab test results.
 These include the method each lab uses to do the test.
 Even if your test results are different from the normal value, you may not have a problem.
 To learn what the results mean for you, talk with your healthcare provider.